DavidBellamy/visa_dates/README.md

 ## Dependencies

-The scraper and visualization code requires the following Python libraries, which can be installed using pip:
+The scraper and visualization code require the following Python libraries, which can be installed using pip:

+- requests
 - pandas
 - tqdm
 - matplotlib